-- 1. When the provider notices any material changes or registers concerns regarding a recipient's emotional, physical, or psychological condition, the provider must report immediately the changes or concerns to the recipient's care coordinator and recipient representative, and, as appropriate, to other providers of services. - 2.
-In the event a recipient experiences an accident, incident, or injury that requires evaluation by or consultation with a medical professional or the provider believes emergency assistance is needed because of circumstances that create a risk to the health, safety, and welfare of a recipient or to others, the provider must - a. contact the appropriate emergency responder, and provide emergency care and support, appropriate to the provider's skill and experience, until the responder arrives; and - b. cooperate with the responder as requested, including providing current health, diagnostic, and medication information as needed and as available on-site or accessible through a data base or contact known to the provider. - 3.
+- 1. The provider must implement procedures for reporting to the recipient's care coordinator information regarding how the provider's activities are contributing to the recipient's progress toward meeting service goals and whether alternative activities would be more effective if progress is limited. - 2.
+When the provider notices any material changes or registers concerns regarding a recipient's emotional, physical, or psychological condition, the provider must report immediately the changes or concerns to the recipient's care coordinator and recipient representative, and, as appropriate, to other providers of services. - 3.
+In the event a recipient experiences an accident, incident, or injury that requires evaluation by or consultation with a medical professional or the provider believes emergency assistance is needed because of circumstances that create a risk to the health, safety, and welfare of a recipient or to others, the provider must - a. contact the appropriate emergency responder, and provide emergency care and support, appropriate to the provider's skill and experience, until the responder arrives; and - b. cooperate with the responder as requested, including providing current health, diagnostic, and medication information as needed and as available on-site or accessible through a database or contact known to the provider. - 4.
 The provider must communicate and cooperate with other providers to prevent placing recipients at risk; if disagreements or disputes regarding a recipient arise, the recipient's health, safety, and welfare must be the primary factor in reaching a resolution.